LukasBombach/Type.js/README.md

 # Type js

-Type js is a WYSIWYG library that **lets you implement your own wysiwyg editor**.
+Type js is a WYSIWYG library that lets you implement your own wysiwyg editor.

+## In detail

+Type js is a pure library and does not have a UI.

+* It leaves the implementation of the the editor (the UI) to you.
-It has no ui but provides a high-level API for all your WYSIWYG needs.
-Most importantly, **it does not rely contenteditable**.
+* It provides an easy and high-level API for implementing WYSIWYG editors.
+* It provides an extensive API, giving you more possiblities and more control than "regular" editors.
+* It creates simple and consistent markup across browsers.
+* It does not rely on `contenteditable`

 ## Status